Illinois governor clears thousands of marijuana convictions

 Illinois regulators said more than 40 dispensaries have been issued licenses to sell recreational marijuana starting Wednesday, but not all of them plan to participate immediately.
 Industry leaders have warned consumers to expect long lines and potential shortages of products.

 “This is Day One of the end of prohibition.
-This is not a finished product on Day One,” said Rep. Kelly Cassidy, a Chicago Democrat who sponsored the legislation in the House.
+This is not a finished product on Day One,” said Representative Kelly Cassidy, a Chicago Democrat who sponsored the legislation in the House.